Our English overview

 Reading for pleasure

 At Ark Castledown we are striving to become a reading school where all children and adults read for pleasure and can share in the joy of books.
 All our children have access to a shared library, well stocked with a wide variety of quality texts which are continuously updated and reviewed.
 These books are discussed and recommended as a class, during the Reading for Pleasure sessions.
 Children make informed choices about their own reading preferences based on the discussions in class.
 In order to promote reading for pleasure, we designate specific weekly timetabled slots.
-We ensure that during these times children can read books of their choice for uninterrupted and sustained periods of time.
-Discussion about texts read will also play a vital part in these sessions.
+We ensure that during these times children can read books of their choice, have social interactions about books and share their views and feelins about authors, illustartors and genres.
+Oracy also play a vital part in these sessions.

 Reading at home

 We understand the most effective thing any parent can do to help their child succeed at school is to read with them regularly.
-Children in all year groups will be expected to complete home reading which will be logged on the class Reading Tree.
-Reading Records will be used in reception and Keystage 1 to support the 'early' readers in the school and support parents with the phonic development of their children.
-Reading for Pleasure Journals will replace these from Year 3-Year 6, with the expectations of recording placed on the child.
-Communication with parents will continue throughout the year with the addition of regular Reading Parties run at school.
-The first planned for October: Bedtime Reading, in which parents will join us (lights down, wearing pj's) for our favourite bedtime stories.
+Children in all year groups will be expected to complete home reading which will be logged in their reading records.
+Communication with parents will continue throughout the year with the addition of regular reading newsletters, podcasts, updates, workshops and more.

 Learning to write